JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

 [arXiv:1304.0457](https://arxiv.org/abs/1304.0457)).

-The standalone TwoPunctures code added some C++ functionality, which limits the interoperability of the library with legacy software numerical relativit software.
+The standalone TwoPunctures code added some C++ functionality, which limits the interoperability of the library with legacy numerical relativity software.
 I've added a C-api in the Source files: `TwoPunctures_c_api.h` and `TwoPunctures_c_api.cc`.

 ## Physics